osprey-dcs/grc-atf-fdas/D-4-03_PROC_-_Start-up_and_Shut-down.md

 ### Dell Server Power Indicators Discussion

-For data integrety, it is important to wait for the green LED in the power button to go out.
+For data integrety, it is important to wait for the green LED in the power button to go out before removing power.

-It is desirable, but not necessary to wait for the blue indicator to turn off before removing power.
+It is desirable, but not necessary to wait for the blue indicator bar to turn off before removing power.

 During a controlled shutdown, the green LED under the power button goes out when the OS has shutdown.
-The blue indicator bar (left end of chassis) remains illuminated while the system firmware shuts down.
+The blue indicator (left end of chassis) remains illuminated while the system firmware shuts down.

 ## System Power Up